MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

+- [IP] - Add support for specifying tile layer 'Color'.
+For example, the cliff layer could be set to some light gray to give the feeling of distance.
 - [] - Restructure and rethink the idea of ILoadable.
 AssetManager?
 How are we going to make this work. *Needs loads of planning.*
 - [Done] - Change SpriteBatchExtension 'DrawMultiLineString' to automatically convert strings to mutltiple lines given some maxline length
 - [Done] - Create virtual Entity method.
 ShowDebugInfo (or something like that) that is shown by the TeeEngine when required.